 The benefits of self-advocacy go beyond academics.
 Kids who can effectively self-advocate can communicate in social situations and even explain to friends why they sometimes need extra help.

 How to Build Self-Advocacy in Kids

 Because self-advocacy is so important, you may want to take specific steps to help your child build this skill.
 Here are some ways to help your child develop self-advocacy:

 Talk with your child about strengths and weaknesses.

 Have ongoing conversations about learning and thinking differences.

 Remind your child that asking for help is a good thing.

 Encourage your child to use classroom accommodations.

-Find a role model, like a mentor who learns or thinks differently, for your child.
+Find a role model for your child, like a mentor who learns or thinks differently.

 When a problem comes up, give your child a chance to solve it before stepping in.